 UK studies (1,2) have shown that the seasonal influenza vaccination lowers the risk of influenza infection.

 There are two factors involved in determining the effectiveness of the flu vaccine.
 The first is the characteristics of the person being vaccinated and the second how good of a match there is between the circulating influenza strains and the vaccine itself.
-If you want to see how the flu mutates and the vaccine is developed this flu cycle infographic should help.

 Professor Paul Cosford, PHE’s Director for Health Protection and Medical Director, said: